NCJT Tour Manual

 NCJT tournaments are open to Members and Non-Members.
 Championships, Joe Haase Cup Team and Special awards are only for Members (see details under Membership).
 Events are open to male and female junior golfers 19 and under, who meet our playing standards and agree to adhere to tour policies.
 The tour season starts in May and ends in early August.
 Age division determination is based upon the member’s age as of May 1 of the season.
 Players will not change age division during the season.

 Regular Seasons Events - Are single day events.

-World Ranking Junior Series ("WRJS") - These events are 36-hole stroke play events that are posted to the Junior Golf Scoreboard ("JGS") and earn players ranking status in their junior world rankings.
+World Ranking Junior Series ("WRJS") - These events are 36-hole stroke play events that are posted to the Junior Golf Scoreboard ("JGS") and earn players ranking status in the JGS junior world rankings.
 The JGS rankings are a valued source for college coaches looking to fill spots on collegiate golf teams.
-Most of our WRJS events are created by combining the scores of the two weekly regular season events together and making it into a 36-hole competition.
+Most of our WRJS events are created by combining the scores of the two weekly regular season events, to create a 36-hole competition.
 Only 36-hole competitions are eligible for JGS posting and this is the reason we offer the add-on WRJS events once you enter both single day competitions that make-up the WRJS event.
 We also have two-day only events that qualify as JSG events and those are The Firecracker, Sand Ridge Junior Invitational and the Tour Championship.
 The full schedule includes a total of 8 JGS qualified competitions, 5 are add-on events and 3 are two-day only events.